kimzam30/Nhako-tools/README.md

 Unlike other popular tools, Nhako Tools has **zero backend**.
 - **Your files never leave your computer.**
 - Processing happens via **WebAssembly (Wasm)** in your browser's memory.
-- No databases, no tracking, and **RM0 server costs**—hosted entirely on Vercel's edge network.
+- No databases, no tracking, and **RM0 server costs** hosted entirely on Vercel's edge network.

 ---